US-CBP/cbp-style-guide/src/docs/components/modals.md

 ---
-title: "Dialogs"
+title: "Modals"
 ---

 <div class="pl-pattern">
-<h3>Dialogs</h3>

-#### Purpose
-Dialogs provide the user with a focused way of accomplishing, confirming, or viewing something without entirely leaving a screen or page.
+<h3>Modals</h3>

+This communication method places special emphasis on the content presented within.
+This self-contained element occupies the upper-most elevation setting when present and dims the rest of the view port for added isolation.
+It is designed specifically to interrupt the current workflow because the action chosen has particular importance and requires either additional confirmation or more information in general to complete the task.

 #### Description
-- Dialogs are useful for interactions that are relatively quick (less than a couple minutes)
+- Modals are useful for interactions that are relatively quick (less than a couple minutes)
-- Dialogs float above the application until the user has taken a desired action or dismissed the dialog
+- Modals float above the application until the user has taken a desired action or dismissed the dialog
-- Dialogs can be used for managing settings, editing/creating simple objects, confirming an action, or any other set of information/actions that warrant not leaving the page
+- Modals can be used for managing settings, editing/creating simple objects, confirming an action, or any other set of information/actions that warrant not leaving the page
-- Dialogs are usually opened from a click action
+- Modals are usually opened from a click action
-- Dialogs may or may not block interactions "behind" or "under" the dialog (see <a href="#modes">modes</a>)
-- If there is a non-destructive dismiss/cancel, dialogs can be closed by clicking outside of the dialog
+- If there is a non-destructive dismiss/cancel, modals can be closed by clicking outside of the dialog

-#### Components
+#### Anatomy
 __Header / title bar__

 - Short and concise title